brackeen/glfm/README.md

 * Gamepad / MFi controller input.

 ## Caveats
-* OpenGL ES 3.1 and 3.2 support is only available in Android, and the GLFM implementation is currently untested.
+* OpenGL ES 3.1 and 3.2 support is only available in Android.
 * GLFM is not thread-safe.
 All GLFM functions must be called on the main thread (that is, from `glfmMain` or from the callback functions).
 * On iOS, character input works great, but keyboard events are not ideal.
 Using the keyboard (on an iOS device via Bluetooth keyboard or on the simulator via a Mac's keyboard), only a few keys are detected (arrows keys and the escape key), and key release events are not reported.
 * On Android, keyboard events work great, but character events are not ideal.
 Some special characters, like emoji characters, will not work.
 This is due to an issue in the NDK.